trinodb/trino/docs/src/main/sphinx/object-storage/file-system-cache.md

 * - Property
   - Description
-* - `fs.cache`
+* - `fs.cache.enabled`
-  - Configure the caching type.
-Defaults to no caching with the value `none`.
+  - Enable object storage caching.
+Defaults to no caching with the value `false`.
-    Set to `alluxio` to enable object storage caching powered by Alluxio.
 * - `fs.cache.directories`
   - Required, comma-separated list of absolute paths to directories to use for caching.
 All directories must exist on the coordinator and all workers.